Fornication/Arkays-Commandment/README.md

 For Widescreen users:
 - Extended UI: Aspect Ratio

+### Skyrim Unbound
+Configure this MCM last.
+Select your loadout, dragons, and dragonborn status.
+When you're ready to creatue your character, select `Let's go!`

 ## Creating your Character

 #### After you configure the Skyrim Unbound MCM and you're finished customizing your character, select `Stay Here` and wait for AVA to prompt you to assign stats with a message box.
 When you're done, hit `Enter` to begin the game.